cmecmetrics/cmec-driver/README.md

 python cmec-driver.py run -obs \<obs dir\> \<model dir\> \<working dir\> \<list of modules\>
 - The -obs directory is optional but other directories are required.

 Some modules allow settings to be modified.
-These settings can be changed in config/cmec.json.
+These settings can be changed in config/cmec.json after the module is registered.

 For developers: default user settings should be provided in settings.py under the top-level key "default_parameters".
 Modules should load these settings from $CMEC_CONFIG_DIR/cmec.json.